masagrator/ReverseNX/gameslist.md

-This list contains game examples that are confirmed working to have examples to test on if ReverseNX is working.
-This list is not containing all working games.
+This list contains game titles that are confirmed working with ReverseNX to have examples to test if ReverseNX is working.
+This list doesn't contain all working games.

 For not working games check SaltyNX repo